mozilla-jetpack/jpm/README.md

 Replacing the previous python tool for developing Firefox Add-ons, [cfx](https://developer.mozilla.org/en-US/Add-ons/SDK/Tools/cfx), jpm is a utility for developing, testing, and packaging add-ons.

-**Currently only works with Firefox 34 (requires build from August 10th or later)**.
+**Currently only works with Firefox Nightly**.
 Check out the `--binary` flag for ensuring that you're using the correct release of Firefox with jpm.

 ## Install